By Jody McCutcheon

 What beats going out and cutting down your own tree, dragging it back to the homestead and setting it up inside?
 Drinking a cup of Kahlua-spiked hot chocolate while decorating it, of course.
 Not everyone has that opportunity, though.
 Many people buy from Christmas tree farms–which is better than city slickers flocking en masse to the countryside and chopping down myriad, nonrenewable conifers that probably end up adorning curbs and dumpsters in a month’s time.

 If you’re truly conscientious about your tree consumption, purchase locally to minimise the environmental costs of transport.
 Choose certified organic to avoid pesticides and other harmful chemicals.
 Look for an organic harvester in your area.
 Think of Christmas tree farms as habitats for birds and other animals.
-Also consider that trees eliminate pollen and dust from the air, while absorbing carbon dioxide and producing oxygen.
-An acre of Christmas trees absorbs about six tonnes of carbon dioxide per year, while a single farmed tree absorbs one tonne of carbon dioxide in its lifetime.
-Tree farms do their part to reduce global warming.
+Also consider that trees eliminate pollen, pollution and dust from the air, while absorbing carbon dioxide and producing oxygen.
+In fact, an acre of Christmas trees on a tree farm absorbs about six tonnes of carbon dioxide per year, while a single farmed tree absorbs one tonne of carbon dioxide in its lifetime.
+So yes, tree farms do their part to reduce global warming.
 Furthermore, an acre of Christmas trees produces enough oxygen for the daily needs of 18 people.

 One drawback of farmed Christmas trees is the use of pesticides, herbicides and fertilisers.
 Pesticides from Christmas tree production have been found in ground- and well water.
 One type, called pyrethroids, are lethal to fish and other marine life.
 More recently, pyrethroids have been implicated in several human pesticide-poisoning incidents in the US.